aprilslis/Biquadris/README.md

 # Biquadris

 Biquadris is a two people Tetris game.
 Game ends with one person's inability of placing a new block down.
-The game has different 4 levels that have different difficulty levels(different sequence of new blocks popping up, different weight of the block, etc) and different score keeping mechanism.
-Player shall also be able to gain special powers by clearing the blocks.

 # Available Commands